Duck tour: Former operators

 San Francisco's 'Bay Quackers' operated from 2004 until 2011, splashing into San Francisco Bay near AT&T Park in modified DUKWs.
 They were targeted in a lawsuit by 'Ride the Ducks' for use of the quacker kazoos in a sound mark infringement case, however the lawsuit was later dropped.

 Liverpool's 'Yellow Duckmarine' tours (a wordplay on the Beatles song Yellow Submarine) had 4 DUKWs in 2014, one of which saw service in the D-day landings.
 The service carried over two million passengers in its 13-year life and was ridden by Queen Elizabeth II during her Diamond Jubilee celebrations in 2012.
 These are no longer operating due to the liquidation of the company following two separate sinkings in 2013.

-There was also a Duck offering rides at Instow in Devon.
-It was built on Jersey in 1998 and operated as a ferry taking passengers to Elizabeth Castle until 2006.
-The operator in Jersey had three – the other two have gone to Krakow and Berlin.

 London's "London Duck Tours limited" owned 13 vessels prior to 2017, of which some saw action in D-day.
 They were operating DUKWs in the UK but closed on 18 September 2017.

 Safety

-Duck boats have a poor safety record and a large number of fatal incidents for the amount of vehicles in service.
+Duck boats based on the old WWII DUKW have a poor safety record and a large number of fatal incidents for the number of vehicles in service.
 This has resulted in calls to better regulate the vehicles, or in some cases, ban them altogether.

 The vehicles exist in a regulatory gray area, with different regulators for use on land and for use on water.
 On the water, the Coast Guard is the primary regulator in the United States, while on land, they are regulated by various state and local agencies.
 The National Transportation Safety Board, which investigates accidents, can recommend regulations but has no authority to implement them.

-The DUKW vehicles were never intended to be used on public roadways, resulting in numerous blind spot where drivers are unable to see traffic hazards.
+The DUKW vehicles were never intended to be used on public roadways, resulting in numerous blind spots where drivers are unable to see traffic hazards.
 On water, the boats have low freeboard, which makes them vulnerable to rapid sinking in poor weather, and the canopies often trap passengers on board as the boats sink.
 In addition, the duck boat vehicles are very old, replacement parts are difficult to find, and the vehicles are often poorly maintained.

 Some measures have been passed to improve safety conditions.
 The City of Boston requires blind spot cameras and requires a second person on board to serve as a tour guide so that the driver is not distracted.
 However, the NTSB's safety recommendations after a 1999 fatal sinking in Hot Springs, Arkansas, have mostly been ignored.

+New build vehicles such as the Seahorse MKIII are purpose built amphibious passenger vehicles.
+These new vehicles adhere to the latest safety standards for both road and water regulation and have not faced the poor safety record seen on the 1940s DUKW "Ducks".